mjhea0/swig-primer/README.md

 </html>
 ```

-> You could also write a custom filter for this if you needed to do the *same* filter logic a number of times in your code.
+> You could also write a custom filter for this if you needed to do the *same* filtering logic a number of times throughout your application.

 There's also a number of [helper methods](http://paularmstrong.github.io/swig/docs/tags/#for) available with loops: